Skills Academies

 A flexible and supportive approach to digital skills training

 We provide free training opportunities and support packages to help you get a job in the digital sector.
-We do this by providing bespoke flexible programmes that fit around your circumstances and availability.
-Our aim is to give you the confidence and skills you need to be employable within 3 to 4 weeks, and a guaranteed job interview with an employer who is accredited with the Good Work Standard.
-For those who need that extra support we work with ESF Academies to ensure everyone can benefit from our Academies and sector opportunities.
+We do this by providing bespoke flexible programmes that fit your circumstances and availability.
+We aim to give you the confidence and skills you need to be employable within 3 to 4 weeks, and a guaranteed job interview with an employer who is accredited with the Good Work Standard.
+For those who need that extra support, we work with ESF Academies to ensure everyone can benefit from our Academies and sector opportunities.
 Training includes:

 • Short 2–3-week introductory courses